-- Your fortnightly or monthly payments will be more affordable, because you’ve borrowed less.
+- Your fortnightly or monthly mortgage repayments will be more affordable, because you’ve borrowed less.

 Yep, a 20% or more deposit is the ‘perfect world’ scenario.
-However, New Zealand’s ever-increasing house prices are making it much harder to achieve this optimum deposit level.
-And that’s why more lenders are talking turkey with home buyers who can only get 10% or 5% together.
+However, increasing New Zealand house prices are making it much harder to achieve this optimum deposit level.
+And that’s why government regulations are allowing lenders to help some first home buyers who can only get 10% or 5% together.

 Can you buy a house with a 10% or 5% deposit?

-A deposit that’s less than 20% puts you into the ‘low equity home loan’ category.
+A minimum deposit that’s less than 20% puts you into the ‘low deposit home loan’ category.

-There are plenty of major lenders who will consider giving you a home loan with a smaller-than-usual deposit.
+There are plenty of major lenders who will consider helping you to buy a house with a smaller-than-usual deposit.
 Some of them are in the government’s Kāinga Ora First Home Loan lenders list, including Westpac, TSB, Kiwibank, NZCU, Cooperative Bank, SBS, NBS, NZHL and First Credit Union.

 Be aware that a low equity home loan could come with some strings.
 For example, some banks charge a higher interest rate to cover their increased risk; others charge a ‘low equity fee’ (aka low equity margin), which is added to the balance of the loan.